What activities promote your mental health?

 19.8% of research subjects met the physical activity requirements, while 26.4% met the social, and 25% met the religious requirements.
 Avoidance of depression can be elevated by raising these numbers for maximum participation.

-Participation in above-moderate exercise, socializing and attending religious activities is not easy for everyone.
+Participation in above-moderate exercise, socializing, and attending religious activities is not easy for everyone.
 Family and caregiver support makes these activities possible.
 Safe and proper mobility aids allow higher rates of participation as well.
 The right exercise equipment can provide an adequate level of fitness, which may propel your energy to be able to get to those social and religious activities too.